 3. Spend the Day at Patriot Park

-Patriot Park in Pigeon Forge is a riverside park that is dedicated to veterans.
+Patriot Park in Pigeon Forge is a riverside park that is dedicated to veterans, and it’s the perfect place to go when you’re looking for free things to do in Pigeon Forge.
 There are multiple things you can do while you are there that will not cost you anything.
 If you need to host an event, there is a gazebo and pavilion at the park that you can use free of charge.
 While there is not a fee, it is recommended you make reservations in advance to secure your spot.
 There is also a fabulous walking trail where your family can enjoy some exercise and take in some area history.
 The path takes you along the Pigeon River and it is a nice trail to enjoy the nature of the area.
 Also, you will see the flags of all 50 states and several memorials to the veterans of Pigeon Forge.

 4. Go Hiking in the Smoky Mountains

 One of the best family activities in the Smokies is hiking.
 No matter how experienced you are, there is a trail that will fit your skill level.
 If you want to start with a beginner’s hike, start with Kephart Prong Trail or Porters Creek Trail.
 These hikes are great for families that have young children.
 If you are looking for a more demanding adventure, two of the best hikes to try are Mount LeConte and Gregory’s Bald.
 No matter which trail you decide to take, hiking is one of the best activities in the Smoky Mountains that will not cost you anything.